philipp-schwarz/fastdoc/README.md

 Fastdoc lets you write your code documentation using text or markdown directly in your code.
 It finds and extracts all snippets and joins them to markdown files (.md).

+✓ Made for Github and npm
+✓ Table of contents generator
+✓ Easy to learn and use

 ## Installation

 	npm install -g fastdoc